DevNeoLee/DataVisualization4/README.md

     d3.selectAll('div.tooltip').style('opacity', 0);
 }
 ```
-Various parts of the graphics are added with tooltip functions using
+Various parts of the graphics are added with tooltips using
 `d3.selection.on('action', function(){})` method

 ```javascript